“I want my son to be prepared to enter the workforce when he leaves school. How can I get the IEP team to develop vocational goals for him?”

-The right tests will provide information that is needed to create a good transition plan.
+The right tests and assessments will provide the information that’s needed to create a good transition plan.

-Your child’s IEP team should select tests and assessments to clarify your child’s interests, strengths, preferences, and priorities.
+Your child’s IEP team should select tests and assessments to clarify your child’s interests, strengths, preferences, priorities, and personality style.

 - College and vocational education

-You and the school team need to consider your child’s adaptive behavior and self-determination skills, including skills in:
+The IEP team may need to assess your child’s adaptive behavior and self-determination skills, including skills in:

 - Goal setting